alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

   %}
   <figcaption>
     Mountains surrounding Lake Bohinj in Slovenia.
-    This was a metaphorical mountaintop moment, if not a literal one.
+    This was a metaphorical mountaintop moment, even if I didn't climb high enough to make it a literal one.
     I’ve visited Slovenia twice, and it’s such a beautiful and peaceful place that I’m always charmed and rested by its vibes.
   </figcaption>
 </figure>